abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_geometric_transformations/py_geometric_transformations.rst

 Perspective Transformation
 ----------------------------

 For perspective transformation, you need a 3x3 transformation matrix.
 Straight lines will remain straight even after the transformation.
 To find this transformation matrix, you need 4 points on the input image and corresponding points on the output image.
+Among these 4 points, 3 of them should not be collinear.
 Then transformation matrix can be found by the function **cv2.getPerspectiveTransform**.
 Then apply **cv2.warpPerspective** with this 3x3 transformation matrix.

 See the code below:
 ::